Cooperation and Verification Mechanism: Closure

 In July 2023, European Commission Vice President Věra Jourová stated that the Commission is sending a letter to the Council and the European Parliament intending to close CVM for Bulgaria and Romania, expecting the Council to "make observations by 25 August."
 On 15 September 2023, the European Commission formally closed the Cooperation and Verification Mechanism (CVM) for Bulgaria and Romania.
 Much of the ongoing monitoring will be continued under the EU's annual Rule of Law Cycle, which applies to all EU member states.

-Future usage

-Croatian accession
+Subsequent accessions

+Following the introduction of a new Rule of Law mechanism in 2019, which monitors all EU member states, the European Commission decided not to use CVM for future states which join the EU.
+Instead, new members are required to meet EU standards prior to joining.

 Croatia acceded to the European Union on 1 July 2013, but no safeguard clauses were invoked for it.

-Future members

-After the European Commission formally closed the CVM reports for both Bulgaria and Romania on 15 September 2023, the European Commission has decided to not use CVM for aspiring members of the EU.
-Instead, the Commission expects every new member to join the EU without deficiencies that would require special monitoring, like how the CVM reports were used for Bulgaria and Romania.

-The decision to end CVM for future members was also because the EU recently introduced its new Rule of Law mechanism in 2019, which monitors all member states, including Bulgaria and Romania, which now use the standard Rule of Law cycle instead of the CVM reports.